CecilJS/Kidzapp/README.md

 ## Documentation
-This web application is a solution to a University Project.
-Kidz App is a ficticious organisation that produces computing products for children between the ages of 7 - 15.
+ Kidz App is a ficticious organisation that produces computing artifacts for children between the ages of 7 - 15.
 This web application gives its internal users the ability to record customer enquiries.
-External users are able to place online orders that are placed through the website and includes a backend, i.e., an API built with .NET to interact with the web app.
+External users are able to place online orders through the website.
+This application has a backend built with .NET to interact with the web app.
 The web-based solution also integrates multimedia techniques, web services and e-marketing techniques.

 ## Dependencies